marcolago/flowtime.js/README.md

 But for the ones who need a ready-to-use tool it comes with a default theme that you can edit or you can add new themes just by linking your css files.

 **Alternate Horizontal Layout**
-The default layout for Flowtime.js has sections arranged side by side horizontally and pages stacked vertically in each section.
+The default layout has sections arranged side by side horizontally and pages stacked vertically in each section.
-You can use the alternate layout where section stacked vertically and pages arranged horizontally by adding the class `ft-cross`to the Flowtime element in the HTML document.
+You can use the alternate layout with sections stacked vertically and pages arranged horizontally by adding the class `ft-cross` to the Flowtime element in the HTML document.
 See **How to Build the Markup** section for an example.

 **Multiple Controls Navigation**.
-You can navigate through pages via links, keyboard or deep-linking.
+You can navigate through pages via links, keyboard, mouse, gestures or deep-linking.
 Links are managed using the href value targeting a formatted hash destination; see the demos source code for more examples.
 Keyboard navigation is based on arrow keys with the Shift key as a modifier to jump over fragments or sections, see the command list:

-- **Down or Up Arrows**: navigate to the previous or the next page.
-This is the main navigation input; the entire content is navigable using this keys only.
+- **Down or Up Arrows**: navigate to the next or previous page.
+This is the main navigation action; the entire content is navigable using this keys only.
 If there are fragments in the page every input shows or hides a fragment.
-- **Shift + Down or Up Arrows**: navigate to the prev o next page jumping all the fragments.
+- **Shift + Down or Up Arrows**: navigate to the next or previous page jumping all the fragments.
-- **Left or Right Arrows**: navigate to the prev or next section.
+- **Left or Right Arrows**: navigate to the previous or next section.
 By default the destination will be the page at the same index of the starting point (if you are at page 3 in the section 2 you will go to the page 3 in the section 3).
 If the same index does not exist the destination will be the higher available index (see [Section Navigation Options](#section-navigation-options) for more options).
-- **Shift + Left or Right Arrows**: Navigate to the first page of the previous or next section.
+- **Shift + Left or Right Arrows**: navigate to the first page of the previous or next section.
 - **Page Up**: navigates to the first page of the current section.
 - **Page Down**: navigates to the last page of the current section.
-- **Home**: navigates to the first page of the presentation.
+- **Home**: navigates to the first page of the presentation/website.
-- **End**: navigates to the last page of the presentation.
+- **End**: navigates to the last page of the presentation/website.
 - **ESC**: toggles the overview mode.

 **Fragments Support**.
-Navigate step by step in a page or jump directly to the next or previous page.
+It’s possibile to navigate fragments step by step in a page or jump directly to the next or previous page.
-You can hide or show every single fragment with special behaviour managed and styled by CSS classes and you can even nest fragments.
+You can hide or show every single fragment with special behaviour managed and styled by CSS classes, and you can even nest fragments.

 **Overview Mode**.
 Overview mode allows you to look at the entire site/presentation structure in a single view or from a distant point of view (alternate version).
-When in overview mode you can navigate to a page by click on it or using the arrow keys and **then press Return to go**.
+When in overview mode you can navigate to a page by click on it or using the arrow keys and **then pressing Return key**.

 **History Management**.
 Flowtime.js is built on top of the **HTML History APIs** so you can navigate using the browser’s back and forward buttons and deep-link a page for sharing.